Financial Services Quarterly Report - Asia

 AIFMD Resources: Cutting Through the Noise

-Dechert has established a new web page that provides tools for navigating the EU Alternative Investment Fund Managers Directive (AIFMD), including reference guides, legal updates and video briefings.
-AIFMD is the most significant EU regulation of the alternative investment funds industry in recent times.
-AIFMD will affect a wide range of asset managers, not just traditional hedge and private equity managers, whether they are based within or outside the EU.
+Dechert has established a web page that provides tools for navigating the EU Alternative Investment Fund Managers Directive, including reference guides, legal updates and video briefings.
+The AIFMD affects a wide range of asset managers, whether they are based within or outside the EU.